I beg to move,

 The hon.
 Gentleman mentioned, too, the desecration of religious places, which is really important for us to address.
 Certainly, Orthodox churches, the Jewish community and mosques have been targeted.
 As he rightly said, the treatment of the Tatar community, a significant group in Crimea, has been a long-standing issue in the occupation of Crimea.
 Russia’s treatment of the Tatars, its persecution of the Jewish and Muslim communities and its targeting of Orthodox churches is to be condemned.

-The hon.
-Member for Penistone and Stocksbridge (Angela Smith) spoke about the military activity in Donbass and praised the election.
+My hon.
+Friend the Member for Penistone and Stocksbridge (Angela Smith) spoke about the military activity in Donbass and praised the election.
 I, too, welcome the election of Volodymyr Zelensky, who has followed a fairly untraditional route.
 The right hon.
 Member for Maldon (Mr Whittingdale) observed the election, and deemed the process to be reasonably good.
 When the election was suspended in December, I was slightly concerned that it would not go ahead, but Ukraine has shown itself to be a mature democracy.
 That peaceful election is a positive step forward for it, and electing somebody who was not previously involved in the political process is a phenomenally good thing.
 The new President will have to look at serious issues, such as corruption and how to move democracy forward.

 I was slightly concerned by the comments of the hon.
 Member for The Wrekin (Mark Pritchard), who said that the President may seek to exchange peace in Donbass for Crimea.
 It is not our place to direct the thinking of the President of Ukraine or influence how he sees fit to negotiate.
 No elected Member of any country would seek to give away any part of their territory.
 On the contrary, Ukraine continues to fight to be reunified with Crimea.